mozilla-tw/taipei-bi-etl/README.md

 ## Getting Started
 1. [Install docker](https://docs.docker.com/install/)
 2. `cp settings.py.sample settings.py` to customize your settings
-3. Build docker image `docker build --rm -t taipei-bi-etl-img .` don't forget the ending dot.
+3. Build docker image `docker build -t taipei-bi-etl-img .` don't forget the ending dot.
 4. Run docker instance from the image `docker run taipei-bi-etl-img`

 It will run in tempfs (in-memory storage), and won't left anything on your harddrive.